Get a demo

 Relying on a cloud service makes it easier to perform network configuration on an ongoing basis.
 This means that you can easily update your internal network when permissions within an organization change.

 First, you need to consider the major fundamentals of a cloud-native setup, i.e., everything from governance to business continuity and security compliance.
-Here’s the full list of considerations to make when moving to cloud:
+Here’s the full list of security considerations to make when moving your print to the cloud:

 Zero-Trust Architecture Benefits

-Implementing zero-trust networking into your ERP systems will bring a number of benefits for businesses of all sizes and types, including:
+Implementing zero-trust networking into your ERP systems will bring a number of benefits to your business.
+The benefits of zero trust include:

 • Decreased threat surface on your print environment